henrik/progress_bar/README.md

     # The progress bar works by redrawing the same output line.
     # So for any following output to end up below, we need to output a newline.
     ProgressBar.done

+TODO: More examples here, including the output.
+Until then, see the tests and example scripts.

 If you clone this repo, you can run some example scripts to see it in action: